uvaai/ml1/60 week6/40 Filter Bubbles/content.md

 think it is likely that fringe bubbles do exist?
 Explain your answer.
 4. Möller lists several reasons why filter bubbles can't really exist in Holland.
-Why do or don't (depending on your answer for 3) you think that these applies to fringe bubbles too?
+Why do or don't (depending on your answer for 3) you think that these apply to fringe bubbles too?